bensampson5/libsv/docs/source/decoder_8b10b.rst

      is equal to the complement of the input running disparity (i.e. -1 -> +1, +1 -> -1)

-In almost all use-cases, the user is required to keep track of the running disparity over a given data stream being encoded but this feature is not handled by this module as it is a purely combinatorial implementation.
-Instead, this is left to the user to implement in the parent module that instantiates this module although the ``o_rd`` output signal is provided for convenience.
-For example, a simple implementation that would maintain the running disparity over an input data stream would be registering ``o_rd`` and then feeding the output of that register back into this module as ``i_rd``.
+In almost all use-cases, the user is required to keep track of the running disparity over a given data stream being decoded but this feature is not handled by this module as it is a purely combinatorial implementation.
+Instead, this is left to the user to implement in the parent module that instantiates this module although the ``o_disp`` output signal is provided for convenience.
+For example, a simple implementation that would maintain the running disparity over an input data stream would be registering ``o_disp`` and then feeding the output of that register back into this module as ``i_disp``.

+Two error output signals, ``o_code_err`` and ``o_disp_err``, are provided for the decoder as there are certain input combinations that may only generate one of the two error types in decoding 10b values - so both are provided to the user to allow them to handle the two error types separately should they want to.

 IBM's 8B/10B implementation is defined by partitioning the coder into 5B/6B and 3B/4B subordinate coders as described in the tables below.
 Using these tables, a given input 8-bit value, ``HGFEDCBA``, along with the input running disparity and a control symbol select bit, can be encoded to its corresponding unique 10-bit value, ``jhgfiedcba``.
+The decoder implementation reverses these tables to recover the original 8-bit value.

 .. table:: 5B/6B Coding Table